TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 - Short Answer questions
 - Missing words questions
 - Cloze questions
+- Essay questions
+- Ordering questions
+- Drag and drop into text questions

 The following question types are supported if you install the `isda` extra dependencies: